CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Setup and Evaluation

+\textbf{Mechanism Parameters.} In our main experiments with \ITER{} and \REPU{}, we include information on action outcomes from the past $k=3$ rounds, and set the continuation probability to $\delta = 0.8$.
+As proven in \Cref{app:proof}, these settings are comfortably sufficient to sustain cooperation in our social dilemmas.
+We also run ablations on parameters $k$ and $\delta$, which we discuss in \Cref{sec:results}.

-\paragraph{Sample Size} Our experiments run each combination of Mechanism $\times$ Game $\times$ LLM-model-powering-Player-1 $\times$ \dots $\times$ LLM-model-powering-Player-$n$,\footnote{Except for \REPU{}, where co-players are not fixed but varying, and therefore the last subproduct becomes $\times$ (LLM-model-powering-Player-1 $\cup$ \dots $\cup$ LLM-model-powering-Player-$n$) instead.}.
-Each combination is repeated three times.
+\textbf{Sample Size.} We run each combination of Mechanism $\times$ Game $\times$ LLM-model-powering-Player-1 $\times$ \dots $\times$ LLM-model-powering-Player-$n$.\footnote{Except for \REPU{}, where co-players need to be varying, and thus the last subproduct becomes ``$\times$ (LLM-model-powering-Player-1 $\cup$ \dots $\cup$ LLM-model-powering-Player-$n$)'' instead.} Each combination is repeated three times.
 This sums to $8586$ decisions per LLM model, or $>50.000$ in total.
-While this might not lead to statistical significant performances in any given individual experiment combination, we instead describe our results in terms of, and obtain strong signals from, \emph{aggregated} experiments.
+While this might not lead to statistically significant performances in any given individual experiment combination, we instead describe our results in terms of, and obtain strong signals from, \emph{aggregated} experiments.